Clarifai/old-docs/api-guide/annotate/training-data.md

 ## Quality and quantity

 ## Organize your data in a way that AI can understand

-A training set refers to the data that is used as positive inputs for concepts in a model.
+A training set refers to the data that is used as inputs for concepts in a model.
 A “good” training set will set the model to make predictions as closely to the world as the user sees it as possible.

 Data quality